 - Group therapy

-Along with these services, we provide holistic care to help you heal, including meditation groups and chiropractic treatment.
+Along with these services, we provide holistic care to help you heal, including meditation groups.
 This combined approach to detox helps you start rebuilding your life.
 Don’t stay unhappy with the path that your life has taken.
 Learn how to change and overcome your substance use disorder.
-Reach out to Serenity House Detox at 866-294-5306 for help in doing just that.
+Reach out to Serenity House Detox & Recovery at 866-294-5306 for help in doing just that.